gofractally/psibase/doc/psidk/src/development/front-ends/bundling.md

 ## Security concerns

-UI code is more powerful in psibase apps than it is in traditional web-apps because of its ability to make calls into [app interfaces](../app-interfaces/README.md).
-If your application has its own service and app interface, your UI code can call into your app interface, which can call into your service, which can change your application state without any explicit user confirmation.
+UI code is more powerful in psibase apps than it is in traditional web-apps because of its ability to make calls into [app interfaces](../../specifications/app-architecture/app-interfaces.md).
+If your application has its own service and app interface, your UI code can call nto your app interface, which can call into your service, which can change your application state without any explicit user confirmation.

 Therefore, there exists the following attack vector for psibase apps: an npm package owner could maliciously update their package after it has been bundled in with psibase app front-ends, causing it to silently call into services as the user and cause chaos.